 Yes.
 Where a time limit under the PCT is not met due to natural calamity or other like reason in the locality where the interested party resides, has his place of business or is staying, and the relevant action is taken as soon as reasonably possible (and no later than six months after expiry of the time limit in question), the delay in meeting the time limit is excused based on a request under Rule 82quater.1 PCT.
 This provision applies to international applications pending in the international phase, but not to the priority period.

 Please note that when Rule 82quater.1 PCT is invoked, a formal request needs to be filed with the EPO, stating how the COVID-19 pandemic affected the locality where the interested party resides.
-For the time being and under the present circumstances the EPO will not require evidence to be submitted.

 Rule 82quater.1 PCT applies to all time limits fixed in the PCT Regulations for performing an action before the European Patent Office as receiving Office, International Searching Authority, Authority specified for supplementary search, International Preliminary Examining Authority.
 This does not include the priority period, which is fixed in the Paris Convention.
 However, PCT applicants may file a request for restoration of the priority right under Rule 26bis.3 PCT.
 Without prejudice to a request for restoration of the priority right, the period for claiming priority can only be extended under Rules 80.5 and 2.4(b) PCT if the last day of the priority year falls on a non-working day, an official holiday or a day on which the EPO is not open to the public or ordinary mail is not delivered.